eugenewebdevs/archive/README.md

 Past Meet Ups Presentations

-If you have presented in a past Eugene Web Devs Meet Up or the PHP Meet Ups (as the group was formally known), please add your slides, recordings, code, etc... in this repo so other can enjoy later!
+If you have presented in a past Eugene Web Devs Meet Up or the PHP Meet Ups (as the group was formally known), please add your slides, recordings, code, etc... in this repo so others can enjoy later!

 Please submit a pull request to add your presentation resources.